Judgement at Nuremberg: Holding Nazi Leaders Accountable

 Katlyn Rozovics

-Katlyn Rozovics is a fourth year Ph.D. candidate in the department of History here at the University of Arkansas.
+Katlyn Rozovics is a fifth-year Ph.D. candidate in the Department of History here at the University of Arkansas.
 She is

-from Chicago, IL, and completed a BA in History from the University of Iowa.
-Katlyn’s dissertation focuses on German
+from Chicago, IL, and completed a BA in History from the University of Iowa in 2019.
+Katlyn currently studies German history and art restitution.
+Her dissertation examines the connections between restitution and democracy.